Unalaska, Alaska: Economy

 The port of Unalaska / Dutch Harbor is the main port and field base for the storied Bering Sea king crab fishery.
-The Dutch Harbor crabbing fleet is featured in the television show Deadliest Catch, a documentary style show on the Discovery Channel, and Dutch Harbor's facilities and local pub are featured prominently in numerous episodes.
+The Dutch Harbor crabbing fleet is featured in the television show Deadliest Catch, a documentary-style show on the Discovery Channel, and Dutch Harbor's facilities and local pub are featured prominently in numerous episodes.

 Dutch Harbor has also been the largest fisheries port in the United States, in terms of volume of seafood caught, for nearly every year since 1981.
 Until 2000, it also ranked first in terms of the dollar value of its catch; since 2000, however, the port of New Bedford, Massachusetts, has outranked Dutch Harbor in that category.

 A pilot project in Unalaska / Dutch Harbor, Alaska, is producing fish oil biodiesel from the local fish processing industry in conjunction with the University of Alaska Fairbanks.
 It is rarely economical to ship the fish oil elsewhere and Alaskan communities are heavily dependent on diesel power generation.
 The local factories process 3.5 million gallons of fish oil annually.

 Government

 Local government

 Unalaska has a council–manager form of government.
-The mayor is elected at large, and serves a three-year term; his or her powers are mostly ceremonial.
+The mayor is elected at large, and serves a three-year term; powers are mostly ceremonial.

 The city council is the legislative body of the city; it is made up of six members, who are elected at large by a direct vote of the city's electorate.
 They also serve three-year terms.
 The city council has for its mission to "enact the laws of the city, set the mill rate for property taxes within the city, approve the annual budget for the city, and appropriate funds to provide for city services".

-The incumbent mayor is Vincent M. Tutiakoff, Sr. Former mayor Frank Kelty served more terms than any other Unalaska mayor, with a total of six terms over the years.
+The incumbent mayor is Vincent M. Tutiakoff Sr. Former mayor Frank Kelty served more terms than any other Unalaska mayor, with a total of six terms over the years.

 Unalaska also maintains its own municipal police department.